 There’s that sensation of falling for process, the chase of finding the unexpected and learning how it occurs.
 From that knowledge I attain, I make intentional decisions regarding textural surfaces, glazes, slips and clay applications, truly changing the context of the piece from a study to a solution.
 I respond to changes and observe balance in my work, seeking to push an uneasy tension between materials and form.
-Each new sculpture is a moment, something new that has been achieved or understood, taking me further into my experience with ceramics.

 All photo credit goes to Michael James Bailey.